The Varsity (restaurant): History

-The enterprise has since expanded to Athens, Kennesaw, Norcross, Alpharetta, and Dawsonville.
+The enterprise has since expanded all around the state of Georgia.
+They include the cities of Bethlehem, Cartersville, Dawsonville, Kennesaw, Norcross, and Rome.
+Former Varsity locations include the cities of Athens and Alpharetta.
 The first Athens location opened in 1932 at the corner of East Broad Street and College Avenue, but was closed around the late 1970s.
 Another Athens location opened further west on West Broad Street near Milledge Avenue in the 1960s.
 The latter location is scheduled for demolition in 2021.
 The Varsity location in Athens closed in June 2021, though the company hinted that it might return to Athens.
-The Alpharetta location closed on February 1, 2016, and the building has since been demolished.
+The Alpharetta location closed on February 1, 2016, as it had become unprofitable, and the building has since been demolished.
+In 2023, a new Varsity opened in Bethlehem.
+During that same year, construction for a location in Rome began.
+Although it was supposed to be open by the end of the year, it is still under construction as of March 2024.

 The Varsity, Jr., located in northeast Atlanta, was the only other location of the chain to offer curbside service.
 The Varsity, Jr. closed in August 2010, having been at that location for more than 40 years, after the city of Atlanta did not approve the chain's plans to replace that building.
 The plans for the new Varsity, Jr. were instead used for the new location in Dawsonville.
 The restaurant offers catering services to the metro Atlanta region for both corporate and non-corporate functions, going as far east as Conyers and Stone Mountain, Georgia.